jennifersoft/jennifer-view-plugin-autoprofile/README.md

 After modifying the configuration file, you must restart the view server.

-## The minimum supported version of the agent
+## Supported version of the agent

-> 5.1.3
+Greater than or equal to version 5.1.3